Mobile-Telematics/TelematicsApp-Android/README.md

 To set application icon, find the content module icon in resource folders (res/mipmap, res/mipmap-hdpi, etc.) and replace it.
 And for change background icon color set ic_launcher_background in color.xml:
 <color name="ic_launcher_background">#your_color</color>

+## Dashboard features

+Our goal is to provide your users with a user-friendly interface to get the best user experience.
+We suggest you use 2 (two) dashboards with Scoring and user Statistics data in your application.
+To get the first data, the user usually needs to drive a short distance.
+We set this parameter in the configuration file `AppConfig.kt` in parameter const val DASHBOARD_DISTANCE_LIMIT = "10" //measured in km